su-keerthi/Signal-Processing-Project/README.md

 The first part focuses on practical deviations from ideal Nyquist sampling for band-limited signals.
 Two non-ideal sampling scenarios are considered:

-#### a) Sampling Time Delay

-Sampling does not occur exactly at integer multiples of the sampling interval.
-Each sample is affected by a small, known but random timing offset.
-A reconstruction method is developed to estimate the original uniformly sampled signal while minimizing reconstruction error.
-Performance was measured as a function of the maximum timing deviation parameter, K.

 ---